 Vitality Scale.
-The nine-item Vitality Scale from the short form Health Survey (15) was used to measure overall pilot fatigue.
-Responses were recorded on a six-point Likert scale ranging from 1 (none of the time) to 6 (all of the time).
-High levels of vitality scale validity and reliability were previously reported in general and medical contexts (15).
+The 9 item Vitality Scale from the short form Health Survey [15] was used to measure overall pilot fatigue.
+Responses were recorded on a 6-point Likert scale ranging from 1 (none of the time) to 6 (all of the time).
+High levels of vitality scale validity and reliability were previously reported in general and medical contexts [15].

 Symptoms of fatigue.
-Using the same 10-item symptoms of fatigue checklist as reported by Petrie and Dawson (14), participants rated their perceived level of fatigue on a five-point Likert scale from 1 (never) to 5 (always).
-According to Petrie and Dawson (14) these items collapse into five clusters of fatigue symptoms including; cognitive dysfunction, emotional disturbance, physical effects, boredom, and sleepiness.
+Using the 10-item symptoms of fatigue checklist reported by Petrie and Dawson [14], participants rated their perceived level of fatigue on a 5-point Likert scale from 1 (never) to 5 (always).
+According to Petrie and Dawson [14] these items collapse into 5 clusters of fatigue symptoms including; cognitive dysfunction, emotional disturbance, physical effects, boredom, and sleepiness.
 Examples items include 'having difficulty planning' (cognitive dysfunction item) and 'sore eyes' (physical effect item).

 Coping strategies.
-The same 10-item coping strategies checklist as described by Petrie and Dawson (14) was used to measure work-related coping.
-Participants recorded coping on a five-point Likert scale from 1 (never) to 5 (always).
-The 10 items again collapse into five clusters of coping strategies and include: energy planning, active coping, mental withdraw, crew communication, coffee drinking.
+The 10-item coping strategies checklist described by Petrie and Dawson [14] was used to measure work-related coping.
+Participants recorded coping on a 5-point Likert scale from 1 (never) to 5 (always).
+The 10 items again collapse into 5 clusters of coping strategies and include: energy planning, active coping, mental withdraw, crew communication, coffee drinking.
 Example items include 'take things one step at a time' (energy planning item) and 'tell the other crew how I feel' (crew communication item).